 Mid-level, elementary class: “What’s a noun?”
 Remind them with the trash can point.
 “A……” And wait for them to answer you with “person.”
 As they get more comfortable, ask for the full simplified definition (“a person, a place, a thing”).
 Reward guessing.

 High-level, middle to high school class: “Who can give me an example of a verb?
-Okay, good…now can your conjugate it in present tense, please?”
+Okay, good…now can you conjugate it in the present tense, please?”

 For the love of your sanity, don’t say the last one to most classes!
 They will give a look like you just transformed into a grammar alien and pointed a death ray between their eyes.
 The key is not to overwhelm the students with too much information that they don’t need.